 The input depth and velocity lookup tables should contain a wide range of flows.
-If inSTREAM 5.0 is used to simulate flows higher than those in the lookup table input, it is likely to produce unrealistic depths and velocities for some cells and possibly run-time errors that stop execution.
+If inSTREAM 6 is used to simulate flows higher than those in the lookup table input, it is likely to produce unrealistic depths and velocities for some cells and possibly run-time errors that stop execution.

-An example is depicted graphically in Figure 4.
+An example is depicted graphically in Figure 3.
 In this example, the cell is dry (depth and velocity are zero) at flows up to 20 m3/s.
 As flow increases, depth increases steadily.
 Velocity at this example cell, however, does not increase monotonically with flow: it increases rapidly with flows between 25 and 30, then drops off, then increases sharply at flows around 85.
-Such discontinuities in how velocity increases with flow in part an artifact of how the hydraulic simulations were done (three hydraulic model calibrations were used for low, middle, and high ranges of flow) but also reflect the discontinuities that really occur in rivers.
+This discontinuity in how velocity increases with flow is in part an artifact of how the hydraulic simulations were done (three hydraulic model calibrations were used for low, middle, and high ranges of flow) but also reflect the discontinuities that really occur in rivers.
 Because of eddies and other hydraulic complexities, it is not unusual for velocity to decrease in a cell as flow increases over some ranges.
 (This example is slightly atypical: velocity does increase monotonically with flow at most cells.
 However, exceptions like this are common; the example is presented to reinforce that capturing natural hydraulic complexity should be the highest priority in hydraulic simulation.)

-Figure 4.
+Figure 3.
 Example depth and velocity input for a cell.
-Each point represents an entry in the water surface elevation and velocity lookup table that is input for the cell.
+Each point represents an entry in the depth and velocity lookup table that is input for the cell.

 On each simulation day, the depth and velocity of each cell are interpolated from the reach's daily flow, using the lookup tables.
 Linear interpolation is used, so it is important for the lookup table to include many flows.
 For flows above the highest in the lookup table, depth and velocity are extrapolated upward from the highest two flows in the table.
 At flows below the lowest in the lookup table, depth is extrapolated downwards from the lowest two values in the table; any negative results are set to zero depth.
 Velocity is interpolated in this case between zero and the velocity at the lowest flow in the table; velocity, unlike depth, is assumed to approach zero as flow approaches zero.
 (Depth does not approach zero in pools.)
 Any channel margin cells that are submerged only at the highest flow in the lookup table flow.
-Cells submerged only at flows above the highest lookup table flow.
-Cells submerged only at flows above the highest lookup table flow.
-Cells submerged only at flows above the highest lookup table flow.
-Cells submerged only at flows above the highest lookup table flow.
-Cells submerged only at flows above the highest lookup table flow.
-Cells submerged only at flows above the highest lookup table flow.
-Cells submerged only at flows above the highest lookup table are zero depth and velocity (because all values in their lookup table are zero).
+Cells submerged only at flows above the highest lookup table flows will always have zero depth and velocity (because all values in their lookup table are zero).
 The need to make these extrapolations can be avoided by making sure the lookup table includes flows both lower and higher than any occurring during a model run.

-5.2.3 Velocity shelter availability
+4.2.3 Velocity shelter availability